 Antibiotics are also a trigger because they kill off the good bacteria in your vagina that keeps yeast at bay.
 If you know you’re prone to them, mention it to your doctor when they prescribe an antibiotic.
 Sometimes they’ll also write you a prescription for an antifungal treatment as well.

 Most ordinary vaginal discharge is clear or whitish.
-It may be slippery or have the consistency of egg whites.
+It may be slippery or have the consistency of egg whites, often known as egg white discharge.

 Clear, elastic mucous resembling raw egg whites, is normal.
 Your discharge will look like this from the beginning of your cycle through ovulation—its stickiness helps draw sperm into your uterus.
 A person is likely to experience more clear, slippery discharge just before ovulation, during sexual arousal, and during pregnancy.